 Associated with sex and lust, this beautiful goddess was not only admired by gods and goddesses but also sought by several giants and dwarves.

-In "Lokasenna" ("Loki's quarrel"), one of the poems of the Poetic Edda, Loki, the trickster god, accused Freya of having slept with all the gods and jötnar (commonly known as Giants), and even with
+In "Lokasenna" ("Loki's quarrel"), one of the poems of the Poetic Edda, Loki, the trickster god, accused Freya of having slept with all the gods and jötnar (commonly known as Giants), and even with her brother, Frey.

 As a truly great personality, Freya had also other qualities.
 Often depicted wearing the usual flowing feminine garb, a corselet, and helmet, shield and spear, she was a martial minded goddess and a receiver of the slain.
 She collected the souls of heroes killed in battles and brought them to Valhalla, a majestic hall in Asgard, ruled by the god Odin.
 Half of the souls went to Odin and another half belonged to her.
 In her realm, she also welcomed faithful, good wives and pure maidens who could accompany their lovers and husbands after death.